Coping with Grief and Loss

 Fear – A significant loss can trigger a host of worries and fears.
 You may feel anxious, helpless, or insecure.
 You may even have panic attacks.
 The death of a loved one can trigger fears about your own mortality, of facing life without that person, or the responsibilities you now face alone.

-Physical symptoms – We often think of grief as a strictly emotional process, but grief often involves physical problems, including fatigue, nausea, lowered immunity, weight loss or weight gain, aches and pains, and insomnia.
+We often think of grief as a strictly emotional process, but grief often involves physical problems, including:

 Finding support after a loss

 Turn to friends and family members – Now is the time to lean on the people who care about you, even if you take pride in being strong and self-sufficient.
 Rather than avoiding them, draw friends and loved ones close, spend time together face to face, and accept the assistance that’s offered.
-Oftentimes, people want to help but don’t know how, so tell them what you need—whether it’s a shoulder to cry on, help with funeral arrangements, or just someone to hang out with.
-If you don’t feel you have anyone you can regularly connect with face to face, it’s never too late to build new friendships.
+Often, people want to help but don’t know how, so tell them what you need—whether it’s a shoulder to cry on, help with funeral arrangements, or just someone to hang out with.
+If you don’t feel you have anyone you can regularly connect with in person, it’s never too late to build new friendships.

 Draw comfort from your faith – If you follow a religious tradition, embrace the comfort its mourning rituals can provide.
 Spiritual activities that are meaningful to you—such as praying, meditating, or going to church—can offer solace.
 If you’re questioning your faith in the wake of the loss, talk to a clergy member or others in your religious community.